 The best part of multi-generational travel is the ability to spend time in different mixed groups.
 Everyone gets some time to enjoy the things they want.
 If grandparents or an aunt and uncle can take the kiddos, parents get a break.
 A day could start with shopping downtown or a visit to one of our farmers markets on a Saturday.
 You’ll find fresh produce, prepared foods, artisan baked goods, and so much more.
-Adults can also enjoy a visit to one of four local breweries (Kenosha Brewing Co., Rustic Road Brewing Co., Public Craft Brewing Co., and R’Noggin Brewing), or visit the Petrifying Springs Biergarten for a giant pretzel and pint.
+Adults can also enjoy a visit to one of our local breweries (Kenosha Brewing Co., Rustic Road Brewing Co., and PUBLIC Craft Brewing Co.).
 Lunch at a coffee shop or rooftop bar overlooking the water is the perfect date day vibe before strolling along the boardwalk.
 Perhaps you’ll climb the Southport Lighthouse to add a bit of adventure to your time together – it’s 72 steps to the top, offering magnificent views of Lake Michigan, the Kenosha Area, and even the Chicago skyline on a clear day.
 Sample flights of vino at Wine Knot, feast on incredible Tuscan-inspire seafood at Tuscany Bistro, share small plates at Twisted Cuisine, or enjoy a Chef’s Table experience at The Apis for dinner.
 You’ll never want the day to end.

 Grandparents and Kids

 Time with your grandkids, or even nieces and nephews, is such a special treat.
 There is plenty to do to keep everyone occupied and happy.
 Start with some fun nostalgic activities, like taking a ride on the authentic Electric Streetcar.
 Kenosha has an entire fleet of streetcars which make a two mile loop around the lakefront.
 You can be dropped off at the Dinosaur Discovery Museum where you will find the Nation’s largest collection of meat-eating theropods!
 Won’t the rest of your group be impressed with what you have all learned about the connection between dinosaurs and modern-day birds!
 And yes, there is a T-Rex!
 For lunch, enjoy an old fashioned drive-in diner with classic burgers, shakes, and homemade root beer.
 You can choose between The Spot Drive-In and Big-Star Drive-In.
-Of course you’ll want to get special treats, so shopping at Duck Duck Goose for games and toys is a must, or maybe a stop at Inner Child Comics & Collectibles is more the kids’ style.
+Of course you’ll want to get special treats, so stop by Inner Child Comics & Collectibles.
 Wrap up the afternoon with an ice cream cone at Scoops Ice Cream & Candy or some specialty popcorns from Sandy’s Popper.
 You’ll win the award for best family member with ease!